Crofton Slip and Fall Attorney

 Yes.
-While Henderson Law is not aware of any empirical data as to the difference in value between a monetary recovery by an unrepresented person and one represented by a lawyer, we do recognize that an insurance company and its insured are likely to take a represented party more seriously than one that is not represented by a lawyer.
+While Henderson Law is not aware of any empirical data as to the difference in value between a monetary recovery by an unrepresented person and one represented by a personal injury lawyer, we do recognize that an insurance company and its insured are likely to take a represented party more seriously than one that is not represented by a lawyer.
 So, in order to ensure that you receive the compensation that you are entitled to, Henderson Law recommends that you retain a lawyer as soon as possible after a slip and fall accident in order to ensure that the negligent party is timely and properly put on notice of your claim and crucial evidence is preserved.

 If you have been injured, then you should immediately seek medical treatment.
 It is a common defense tactic to try and minimize an injured person’s claim by questioning the legitimacy of their injuries by highlighting a delay in their receipt of medical treatment.
 An individual injured in a slip and fall accident should also make sure that they closely follow the recommendations of their health care providers.
 If you have been injured in a slip and fall accident and directed to undergo a certain course of treatment by your medical providers, then it is imperative that you keep your appointments and follow the course of treatment that has been recommended to you.
 If you do not, then a defense lawyer will undoubtedly argue that you were not injured at all or, at least, to the extent that you claim.

 Wes P. Henderson has been in the unique position of both defending slip and fall cases and representing the victim of slip and fall accidents.
 Henderson Law is accepting new cases for clients injured in the District of Columbia and Maryland.
 Henderson Law is willing to take new clients across the State of Maryland, including, but not limited to, new cases arising in the following cities: Annapolis, Crofton, Bowie, Upper Marlboro, Crownsville, Davidsonville, Edgewater, Millersville, Odenton, Severna Park, and Pasadena.
-If you have been injured in a fall on the premises of another individual or entity, please call Henderson Law for an initial consultation.
+If you have been injured in a fall on the premises of another individual or entity, please call Henderson Law for a free consultation.